 Oldest Public Building in Boston

 From the balcony of the Old State House, the Declaration of Independence was first read to the people of Boston in 1776.
 The seat of Massachusetts government resided here until the new State House was built on Beacon Hill in 1798.
-Today, the building is run by the Bostonian Society where you can visit the American Revolutionary Museum, watch live performances, and sit in the Royal Governor’s chair for the small admission fee of $10.
+Today, the building is run by the Bostonian Society where you can visit the American Revolutionary Museum, watch live performances, and sit in the Royal Governor’s chair for the small admission fee.